AneetaAbhm/AneetaAbhm/README.md

 - 🔥 **Version Control:** Git

 ### 🌟 **Recent Projects:**
+- 🔐 **Context-Restricted Chatbot:*** Built a domain-specific chatbot using Python and OpenAI API that answers only approved queries.
+Implemented prompt tuning and rule-based filters to ensure secure, controlled interactions.
 - 🔍 **Phishing URL Detection:** Built a machine learning model to classify URLs as phishing or legitimate, achieving high accuracy with Random Forest.
 - 🚗 **Car Price Prediction:** Developed a regression model to predict car prices based on multiple features.
 - 📚 **Library Management System:** Designed a SQL-based system to manage library operations.